← All Work

 Impact

-- CNV research shaped a new tool that gave CARE Experts visibility into all customer-facing SMS communications for the first time, reducing the guesswork in message-related calls
+• Improved message visibility: CNV research shaped a tool that gave CARE Experts first-time visibility into outbound SMS communications.

-- Journey mapping identified systemic billing transparency gaps across eight customer journey phases, influencing roadmap priorities for billing, promotions, and checkout experiences
+• Exposed systemic transparency gaps: Journey mapping revealed billing failures across eight experience phases, influencing roadmap priorities for billing, promotions, and checkout.

 Reflection